 feelings, and perpetuates an issue of "Giving 'till

-accept yourself with both light and dark facets and feelings,
+yourself with both light and dark facets and feelings, how can you

-how can you possibly like and respect yourself?
-This issue sets you
+possibly like and respect yourself?
+This issue keeps self-loathing

-with gifts, gestures and behaviors that consistently place another's
+generous gifts, gestures and behaviors that consistently put another's

 The Pleaser so hungrily seeks